kteare/atom_to_newsletter/README.md

      - Article classification
      - Subcategory classification
      - Text summarization
+     - Content extraction and formatting

 5. **Newsletter Generation**:
    - The system organizes articles into different sections based on their categories.
    - It creates multiple output formats:
      - Full newsletter with article summaries
-     - Reading list with just article titles and links
+     - Reading list with just article titles and links organized by category
      - Contents page with a table of contents
      - Original format with more detailed article information
      - Snippets with brief excerpts